adrelanos/aeternity-wiki/Terminal-interface-commands.md

 ***
 Translations: [German Terminal interface commands]([GERMAN]Terminal-interface-commands)

-Note: If this document does not exist on you language please use the footer bar to translate into your desired language. thx.
+Note: If this document does not exist for your language yet, please use the footer bar to translate into your desired language. thx.

 Issue? [check now for an issue about the cli](https://github.com/aeternity/testnet/issues?q=cli)
 ***